okta/okta.github.io/_source/_posts/2019-02-20-spring-boot-with-postgresql-flyway-jsonb.md

 </dependency>
 ```

-Project Lombok adds a series of helpful features that simplify developer's life like getter/setter and constructor autogeneration.
+Project Lombok adds a series of helpful features that simplify a developer's life like getter/setter and constructor autogeneration.
 If you are using an IDE to develop this tutorial, you must install a [plugin](https://projectlombok.org/setup/overview) to avoid compilation problems.

-Spring Data Rest is a handy dependency that creates an HTTP interface for your repositories.
+Spring Data REST is a handy dependency that creates an HTTP interface for your repositories.
 You are going to use the HTTP interface to test your code.

 To help your entities, you'll create a _superclass_ that handles the primary key in the same way for every entity we create.
 PostgreSQL has support to UUID, so you are going to use it instead of the commonly used auto-increment integer.
 UUID is helpful to avoid a normal attack in which the hacker tries to increase or decrease an entity ID to discover new information.